MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-phone-options.md

 Text messages can be sent over channels such as Short Message Service (SMS), Rich Communication Services (RCS), or WhatsApp.

+>[!NOTE]
+>Updated regulation in India disallows over-the-top apps such as WhatsApp from usage in business commuincations.
+Meta announced they will block the ability to send authentication messages in WhatsApp to users in India starting March 1st, 2024.

+>Starting mid-February 2024, users in India who receive OTP messages in WhatsApp will receive them by SMS as they did before.
+No action is required by users or organizations.
+Microsoft will divert all authention messages back to the SMS channel by March 1st, 2024.

 Android users can enable RCS on their devices.
 RCS offers encryption and other improvements over SMS.
 For Android, MFA text messages may be sent over RCS rather than SMS.
 The MFA text message is similar to SMS, but RCS messages have more Microsoft branding and a verified checkmark so users know they can trust the message.

 :::image type="content" source="media/concept-authentication-methods/brand.png" alt-text="Screenshot of Microsoft branding in RCS messages.":::

-Some users with phone numbers that have country codes belonging to India or Indonesia may receive their verification codes in WhatsApp.
+Some users with phone numbers that have country codes belonging to Indonesia may receive their verification codes in WhatsApp.
 Like RCS, these messages are similar to SMS, but have more Microsoft branding and a verified checkmark.
 Only users that have WhatsApp receive verification codes through this channel.
 To check if a user has WhatsApp, we silently try to deliver them a message in the app by using the phone number they registered for text message verification.
 If users don't have any internet connectivity or they uninstall WhatsApp, they receive SMS verification codes.
 The phone number associated with Microsoft's WhatsApp Business Agent is: *+1 (217) 302 1989*.

 :::image type="content" border="true" source="media/concept-authentication-methods/code.png" alt-text="Screenshot of confirmation.":::